Environments

 Git Branch Mapping

 When a Git repository is connected to your project, each environment can be linked to a specific branch.
-Pushing to that branch triggers an automatic deployment to the corresponding environment.
+Pushing to that branch triggers a deployment to the corresponding environment.
 This enables workflows like:

 developPushing to develop deploys to staging for review